t-clark04/t-clark04/README.md

 ### About Me 🌐
-Junior at the University of Notre Dame studying Applied and Computational Mathematics and Statistics (ACMS) with a minor in Data Science.
+Junior at the University of Notre Dame studying Applied and Computational Mathematics and Statistics (ACMS) with a minor in Data Science 📊.
 I am fascinated by all things data and hope to use every tool at my disposal to harness the power of ethically-sourced data analysis for the greater good.

 ### Research Experience 🌟